Tyrrrz/GitHubActionsTestLogger/Readme.md

 **Default**: `false`.

+> **Warning**:
+> If your test suite is really large, enabling this option may cause the summary to exceed the [maximum allowed size](https://docs.github.com/en/actions/using-workflows/workflow-commands-for-github-actions#step-isolation-and-limits).

 #### Include skipped tests in summary

 Use the `summary.includeSkippedTests` option to specify whether skipped tests should be included in the summary.
 If you want to link skipped tests to their corresponding source definitions, make sure to also enable [source information collection](#collecting-source-information).

 **Default**: `false`.

+> **Warning**:
+> If your test suite is really large, enabling this option may cause the summary to exceed the [maximum allowed size](https://docs.github.com/en/actions/using-workflows/workflow-commands-for-github-actions#step-isolation-and-limits).